Ed-tech researcher & designer

-- Drafted software requirements specifications and created high fidelity mock-ups for a digital toolkit app for field workers and directors of Child Friendly Spaces – [Contact: Sarita Fritzler]
+- Drafted Software Requirements Specifications and created high fidelity mock-ups for a digital toolkit app for field workers and directors of Child Friendly Spaces

-- Researched innovative applications of educational technology in developing country contexts (ICT4D) and wrote reports on ways to support Save the Children’s international and US education programs through technology – [Contact: John Zoltner]
+- Wrote various reports and recommendations on ways to support and enhance Save the Children’s international and US education programs with technology

 - Founded the Learning Technologies Research group